syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## OL - Ordered List Tag

 The Ordered List tag defines the start of an ordered list.
 The ordered list is numbered in the following scheme as '1, i, I, a, A' based on the requirements of the user.
-The ordered list contains the &lt;li&gt; items as its child elements.
-Each &lt;li&gt; element defines a list item.
+The ordered list contains the <li> items as its child elements.
+Each <li> element defines a list item.
 The type attribute is used to choose the required numbering style.